 - Fill the baby bottle with the candy.
-Stand five or six diapers around the bottle and tie them tightly with a length of narrow ribbon.
+Stand five or six diapers around the bottle and tie them tightly in that configuration with a length of narrow ribbon.

 - Create the second tier with approximately 15 diapers.
-Once again, tie tightly together with the narrow ribbon.
+Once again, tie them together tightly with the narrow ribbon.

 - Create the third and largest tier using approximately 27 diapers.
-To make the tying simpler, first tie an inner circle of diapers together.
+To make the process of tying up the diapers simpler, first tie an inner circle of diapers together.
 Then stand the final row of diapers around this circle and tie once again.